Theatre Accessibility

 For more details and driving directions, please see our Directions & Parking page.

-American sign language interpretation (ASL)
+American Sign Language interpretation (ASL)

 Assistive listening devices (ALDs) & T-Coil Hearing Loop

 Both of our theatres are equipped with a FM sound system that amplifies the sound from the stage.
 We offer Assistive Listening Devices (ALDs), a traditional headset, which is worn over the ears with hearing aids removed, as well as T-Coil Hearing Loops that are compatible with hearing aids.
-Headsets and loops are available to patrons on a first-come, first-served basis and can be obtained from our Coat Check, located to the left of the Box Office, or by asking any member of our staff.
+Headsets and loops are available at no extra cost to patrons on a first-come, first-served basis and can be obtained from our Coat Check, located to the left of the Box Office, or by asking any member of our staff.